fommil/netlib-java/README.md

 explicitly using the package-manager. e.g. for Debian / Ubuntu one would type

     sudo apt-get install libatlas3-base libopenblas-base
+    sudo update-alternatives --config libblas.so
     sudo update-alternatives --config libblas.so.3
+    sudo update-alternatives --config liblapack.so
     sudo update-alternatives --config liblapack.so.3

 selecting the preferred implementation.